A student wearing blue scrubs checks the blood pressure of another student using an arm cuff.

 • You'll be helping the next generation of West Virginia advanced practice nurses

-if you are a licensed APRN and you meet the following criteria, we would love to meet with you to discuss what we offer and what you'll need to include:
+If you are a licensed APRN and you meet the following criteria, we would love to meet with you to discuss what we offer and what you'll need to include:

 • Commitment and desire to be a preceptor